(P)reheating and gravitational waves in $\alpha$-attractor models: Introduction

 It is therefore interesting to investigate numerically the impact of the spectator field on the dynamics of reheating, using the full two-field approach.
 In the past, we made the first step in this direction \cite{Krajewski:2018moi}, firmly demonstrating that the spectator inhomogeneities quickly dominate over those of the inflaton.
 As a consequence, we showed that preheating lasts even shorter than previously thought.
 Moreover, due to nonlinear interactions, the dramatically fast increase of the amplitude of spectator fluctuations is translated to inflaton perturbations and the entire system is destabilized.
 However, we have not been able to resolve the instability in sufficient detail to track the effective equation of state of the Universe, because of the limited lattice size.

 In the present paper, we attempt to address this shortcoming of our previous analysis by increasing the lattice size.
 We also study the spectrum of gravitational waves that are produced during preheating out of scalar fluctuations.
 We find that the instability is so strong that increasing the linear lattice size by a factor of 4 (and thus increasing the lattice volume by a factor of 64) compared to our previous study does not allow for resolving all aspects of the dynamics of the unstable modes.
 We thereby confirm that the instability of the spectator field is a crucial element of the evolution of the Universe and that the preheating occurs almost instantaneously.
-We also analyze the spectrum of the gravitational waves produced out of the scalar perturbations and find that the amplitude of the gravitational waves grows large enough that this class of models can be ruled out by the present observations.
+We also analyze the spectrum of the gravitational waves produced out of the scalar perturbations and find that the amplitude of the gravitational waves grows significantly.

 Our paper is organized as follows.
-In the section~\ref{sec:Tmodel}, we recapitulate the main ingredients of the $\alpha$-attractor T-models that we consider.
-In the section~\ref{sec:three}, we describe our methods of lattice simulations for scalar degrees of freedom and present the results of those simulations.
-In the section~\ref{sec:GWs_spectrum}, we present our results for the spectrum of gravitational waves.
+In Section~\ref{sec:Tmodel}, we recapitulate the main ingredients of the $\alpha$-attractor T-models that we consider.
+In Section~\ref{sec:three}, we describe our methods of lattice simulations for scalar degrees of freedom and present the results of those simulations.
+In Section~\ref{sec:GWs_spectrum}, we present our results for the spectrum of gravitational waves.
 Technical remarks and supplementary results which help understand our methods and results, but which are not necessary for inferring the main message of our paper are relegated to appendices.